Broccoli - Pūpihi/Poroki

 Nutrition

 Broccoli is a good source of vitamin C, and one serving [1 cup] easily provides an adult's vitamin C requirements for a day.
-It is also a source of dietary fibre, folate, niacin, riboflavin, vitamin A, vitamin B6, and contains a dietary significant amount of potassium.
+It is also a source of dietary fibre, folate and vitamin B6, and contains a dietary significant amount of potassium.
 Phytonutrients, including glucosinolates, phenolic compounds and carotenoids, are abundant in broccoli.

 Broccolini is a good source of vitamin A and vitamin C.